anrayliu/TestMyCS/README.md

 Test your breadth of CS knowledge with easily-digestible true/false questions!

 This project was developed to explore the entire software lifecycle.
-It touches on many DevOps aspects, including cloud hosting, IaC, containerized deployments, artifact storage, CI/CD, tests, vulnerability scans, and more.
+It touches on many DevOps aspects, including cloud hosting, IaC, containerized deployments, artifact storage, CI/CD, vulnerability scans, and more.

 ### Report a question